Ph.D. in Aero/Astro

 - Potential to conduct research.

-A student who passes the qualifying exam must file for candidacy before the end of the quarter; doctoral candidacy is valid for five calendar years.
+A student who passes the Qualifying Examination must file for candidacy before the end of the quarter; doctoral candidacy is valid for five calendar years.

 Each Ph.D. candidate is required to establish a reading committee for the doctoral dissertation within six months after passing the department's Ph.D.
 Qualifying Exam.
 Thereafter, the student should consult frequently with all members of the committee about the direction and progress of the dissertation research.